 - Finance: Ensure sufficient and more efficient use of resources to preserve life, dignity and resilience in crises through new and diverse funding sources and expanded support to local organizations.”

-- World Humanitarian Summit Summary – This document reports on the convening of the first World Humanitarian Summit (WHS) in May 2016.
+- World Humanitarian Summit Summary – This document reported on the first World Humanitarian Summit (WHS) convening in May 2016.
 It was the largest-scale United Nations (UN) meeting since its founding in 1945, with over 9,000 participants.
 UN Secretary-General Ban Ki-moon had called the WHS to address the “highest levels of human suffering since the Second World War.”

 The three main goals of the Summit were: